ekuchera/fetchez/README.md

 ```

 ## With auth
-Fetchez can automatically add the token ao authentify your request.
+Fetchez can automatically add the token authentify your request.
 ### Configuration
 First, you have to provite the function that gets the token :
 ```